Rakefire/jekyll-ical-tag/README.md

 - `end_time` - end time of event
 - `url` - url of event, if provided, if not, take the first url from the description.
 - `attendees` - [Array] of attendees names/emails

+# Special Thanks

+Special thanks to the following contributors: @marchehab98 @meitar